Program Structure

 Exercises

-If you are unsure how to test your solutions to the exercises, refer to the Introduction.
+If you are unsure how to test your solutions to the exercises, refer to the introduction.

 Each exercise starts with a problem description.
 Read this description and try to solve the exercise.
 If you run into problems, consider reading the hints after the exercise.
 You can find full solutions to the exercises online at https://eloquentjavascript.net/code.
 If you want to learn something from the exercises, I recommend looking at the solutions only after you’ve solved the exercise, or at least after you’ve attacked it long and hard enough to have a slight headache.